anchetaWern/locSharer/README.md

 # locSharer

 A location-sharing app built with React Native and Pusher.
 This uses Pusher to share geolocation data in realtime.
+The full tutorial is available at: https://pusher.com/tutorials/geolocation-sharing-react-native/

 ## Getting Started

+Below is a quick summary to get the project to run:

 1. Sign up for API keys on Pusher, Google and Facebook.
 2. Clone the project